 NBA Basketball Awards: Expert Techniques for Sports Bettors

 Have a little more patience?
 Most U.S. sportsbooks allow you to bet on the NBA’s Rookie of the Year and its Most Valuable Player.
 Some sportsbooks also allow you to bet on the Coach of the Year, Sixth Man of the Year, and Defensive Player of the Year.

 How NBA Basketball Awards Betting Works

 Rookie of the Year

-How it Works: The NBA honours the league’s best first year player every season with the Kia Rookie of the Year Award.
+How it Works: The NBA honors the league’s best first-year player every season with the Kia Rookie of the Year Award.
 Winners are selected from a vote of select North American sports media personalities.

 Since 1990, the NBA Rookie of the Year award has gone to the first pick in the draft 13 times and has only been given to a second-round selection just once.

 Since 1990, the NBA Rookie of the Year award has gone to the first pick in the draft 13 times and has only been given to a second-round selection just once.
 That rarity occurred in 2017 when Bucks guard Malcolm Brogdon won top honors by being a little less mediocre than his fellow freshman.

 Although his stats weren’t exactly eye-popping, Brogdon’s selection reflected voters’ bias for picking point guards.
 Over the past thirteen years, the NBA Rookie of the Year award has gone to a point guard eight times, a shooting guard once, a small forward once, a power forward once, and a center twice.